DHIVYA050430/Miniproject/README.md

 ## System Architecture

-System Flow:
+1.System Flow:

-Camera captures live video stream
+2.Camera captures live video stream

-Face detection is performed on each frame
+3.Face detection is performed on each frame

-Facial landmarks are extracted
+4.Facial landmarks are extracted

-Eye regions are identified
+5.Eye regions are identified

-EAR is calculated in real time
+6.EAR is calculated in real time

-Distraction is detected based on EAR threshold
+7.Distraction is detected based on EAR threshold

 Alert is triggered if distraction persists
 ![Screenshot 2023-11-25 133637](https://github.com/<<yourusername>>/Hand-Gesture-Recognition-System/assets/75235455/a60c11f3-0a11-47fb-ac89-755d5f45c995)